rfranks/portfolio/src/games/zombiefish/prompt.md

 Skeleton fish take 2 clicks(shots) to kill.
 Use `public/assets/fish/Sample.png` to "see" the layout of the game.

 The game has a timer using make and drawTextLabel in utils built from assets for TextLabel.imgs in `public/assets/fish/PNG/HUDText`.
 In the end, the game all comes down to accuracy of your clicks/shots.
-In the end show a accuracy % at the end of the round, that counts upward using makeTextLabel/drawTextLabel.
+In the end show an accuracy % at the end of the round, that counts upward using makeTextLabel/drawTextLabel.
 Clicking on accuracy starts a new round of zombiefish.

 Fish should spawn randomly off-screen and swim, ambulating along in a small group of the same kind if basic fish, not for special fish.
 Fish should swim at all sorts of angles and velocities.